GravityPDF/gravity-pdf-documentation/docs/v6/templates/tritan.md

 * For optimal display, use Headings and Horizontal Lines to split up the sidebar content into easy-to-read blocks. **Note:** All heading tags (h1 – h6) will be displayed identically in the sidebar.

 ### Sidebar Font Color
-* This is the font colour used in the sidebar.
-The default sidebar font colour is dark grey (hex `#1e73be`).
+* This is the font color used in the sidebar.
+The default sidebar font color is dark grey (hex `#1e73be`).

 ## Additional Settings